Umuzi-org/tech-department/content/topics/ncit/114050/_index.md

 Data Analysis
 Communication, data visualization
 Data-driven Decision
-business data science
-the typical six steps of a data science project
+<iframe src="https://drive.google.com/file/d/1JjXBTJ8tSnDezLn2Y_SHBpWmYevOuKj4/preview" width="640" height="480"></iframe> the typical six steps of a data science project

 Every step has its own challenges.
 Let’s go through them one by one so I can show you the major challenges you should be aware of at each step – to prevent or solve them.

 (1) Data Collection – where many businesses fail already